Register Machines, Part 4 - Nondeterminism, Rose Trees, and Data as Computation

 runNondet :: (IsNondetInstruction instr) => Machine instr label -> Rose (Machine instr label)

-This will be fundamentally quite different from our old run function - whereas the old run function took a starting state and produced a single ending state, our runNondet function will produce a rose tree.
+function took a starting state and produced a single ending state, our runNondet

 This rose tree will contain the start state and all intermediate states in a large branching tree, whose leaves are the different final “halting” states.